Tutorial

 STEP 1 - Setup dynamic sorting in Ecto

-The Ecto documentation have a section on filtering and sorting on dynamic attributes.
+The Ecto documentation has a section on filtering and sorting on dynamic attributes.
 I want to change how I query all products from:

 # lib/shop_test/products.ex